-2. Woodwork: The northern states of India have a rich tradition of the woodwork.
+2. Woodwork: The northern states of India have an upscale tradition of the woodwork.
 Regions in Punjab are famous for its exquisite wooden furniture.
-Kashmir is famous for its artefacts made from the walnut trees.
-The artisans of Chhattisgarh specialize in wooden crafts like masks, doors, window frames and sculptures.
-Jharkhand is famous for its wooden toys which are always in a pair.
-The woodcarvings of Goa are an aesthetic blend of Portuguese and Indian cultures, and the designs are primarily floral, animal and human figures.
-Red sandalwood from Andhra Pradesh is used to make cutlery, dainty boxes and paper knives in various designs.
+Kashmir is known for its artefacts made up of walnut trees.
+The artisans of Chhattisgarh are richly famous for wooden crafts like masks, doors, window frames and sculptures.
+The state of Jharkhand is known for its wooden toys which are always in a pair.
+The woodcarvings of Goa are an aesthetic blend of Portuguese and Indian cultures, and therefore the designs are primarily floral, animal and human figures.
+Red sandalwood from Andhra Pradesh is largely utilised to prepare cutlery, dainty boxes and paper knives in various designs.
 Madurai is popular for its rosewood carvings.
 Karnataka is famous for beautiful elephants, images and furniture made from rosewood.
-Sandalwood is also used to make utility and decorative items, which are etched with designs of flowers, creepers, birds and animals.
+Sandalwood is additionally needed to make utility and various decor items for home, which are etched with designs of flowers, creepers, birds and animals.
 Magnificent figurines of females are carved out of Kumbli wood in Kerala.

 3. Pottery: The tradition of handmade pottery is prevalent in India since the time of Harappan Civilization.
-Northern part of India is famous for various kinds of pottery designs, ranging from colours like orange, brown, and light red in Uttar Pradesh to black and dark red in Himachal Pradesh.
-In Rajasthan, Bikaner is famous for its painted pottery, Pokhran for its pottery with geometrical patterns and Alwar for its Kagzi pottery.
-The blue pottery of Jaipur is also very famous.
+The north of India is famous for various forms of pottery designs, starting from colours like orange, brown, and other shades of red in Uttar Pradesh to black and dark red in Himachal Pradesh.
+In Rajasthan, Bikaner is legendary for its painted pottery, Pokhran for its pottery with geometrical patterns and Alwar for its Kagzi pottery.
+In addition to that, Jaipur is also very famous for its blue pottery.

 4. Leather: The age-old convention of leather skill in India is proved by ancient sages and ascetics.
-In the past, leather was not only used in making clothes and footwear but also in making caps, bags, saddles, shield etc. India is famous worldwide for its leather products.
-Madhya Pradesh is also known for its leather craft.
+In early years, leather was not only limited to in making clothes and footwear but also used to make caps, bags, saddles, shield etc. India is known worldwide for its leather products.
+Madhya Pradesh is also famous for its leather craft.
 Various leather items produced are like shoes, bags and garments.
-Maharashtra is famous for its leather shoes called Kolhapuri chappals
+Maharashtra is famous for its leather shoes called Kolhapuri chappals.

 5. Jute: Indian craftsmen working with Jute have created a worldwide position.
 Jute handicrafts have a varied range of products including bags, office stationeries, bangles and other jewellery, footwear, wall-hangings and many more.
-India is a centre for jute handicrafts and people all over from the globe visit the jute handicrafts fairs to buy these works of perfection.
-West Bengal, Assam and Bihar, being the leading jute producers, pilot the jute handicrafts market in India.
+India is a centre for jute handicrafts and people from all over the world visit the jute handicrafts fairs held in different eastern parts of India to buy these works of perfection.
+West Bengal, Assam and Bihar are the leading jute producers and pilot the jute handicrafts market in India.